janlindblom/ruby-replitdb/README.md

-# ReplitDb
+# Replit Database client

-This is a Ruby gem to access a Replit DB more easily.
+Replit Database client is a simple way to use Replit Database in your Ruby repls.

 ## Installation